dudiq/sql-reader-params/readme.md

 ```

-then you can use it `value` and `text` in your own database client
+then you can use it `values` and `text` in your own database client

-that's all
+that's all folks

 licence: MIT, dudiq 2019